 Government and Council tax).
 Northern Powergrid and National Grid funding to deliver electricity infrastructure.
 Northern Gas and United Utilities funding to deliver gas infrastructure.
 United Utilities National Grid Northern Gas Developer Contributions Yorkshire Water is aware of this issue and is looking into the issue.
 This will be funded by Yorkshire Water.
 There is a need to increase waste water treatment facility capacity.
 This will be funded by Yorkshire Water.
-There may be a requirement for Strategic Reinforcements to the electricity network at Silsden- £2 - 5 million In addition local electricity reinforcements are likely to be required - £20 - 250k Local gas reinforcement may be needed.
+There may be a requirement for Strategic Reinforcements to the electricity network at Silsden- $\pounds 2 - 5$ million In addition local electricity reinforcements are likely to be required - $\pounds 20 - 250k$ Local gas reinforcement may be needed.
 This will need to be funded by developer contributions / energy company funding.
 Telecommunication £14.4 million has been confirmed as part of the Leeds and Bradford Super Connected Cities Project.
 This funding is from the Yorkshire and Humber ERDF Competitiveness Programme 2007 - 2013.
 Private Sector Developers Telecommunications Operators No identified funding gap.
 Flood Risk and Drainage Committed funding from the Flood Reliance City Fund to produce a 1D/2D model of the becks that run through Ilkley.
 Developer Contributions to on- site systems / SUDS CBMDC Environment Agency No identified funding gap.
 Waste and Recycling Delivery of a new municipal waste facility as part of a PFI at Bowling Beck Lane, Bradford.
 Private sector CBMDC Council Tax No identified funding gap.
 Green Infrastructure, Open Space and There is committed CBMDC funding to maintain CBMDC Sustrans Unknown, will be worked up through the Open Space

-Pubic Space existing parks and Developer Strategy

-I ubic Space natural/countryside contributions of on- Suategy

-spaces -plus rights site and off-site green Unknown at present -

-of way netwrok space (S106 / CIL) worked up through

-SPA/SAC management

-An average of familiar and mitigation strategy

-£205,000 of capital funding and £42,000 plus ROWIP

-of revenue funding

-has been received

-from S106 contributions from

-2008 to July 2012.

-Heritage Lottery,

-Local Landfill Tax,

-Sport England

-Natural England

-Pennine Prospects

-In the past an average

-of almost £2 million

-per year from 2007 to 2012 has been

-received from the

-above sources.

-Sports, Leisure and There is committed CBMDC Unknown, will be worked

-Recreation CBMDC funding Sustrans up through the Open Space

-to continue to Developer Strategy

-operate existing facilities. contributions of on-

-site and off-site green space (S106 / CIL)

-Community and Libraries space (51007 CIL)

-Community and Cultural Libraries

-There is existing CBMDC There is no identified gap

-committed funding Voluntary/Community in funding.

-to continue to Groups C

-provide library services in the Private sector

-District.

-The CBMDC

-Executive has

-spent £900,000 to

-deliver necessary works to bring the

-Central Library to

-health and safety

-standards.

-Duriol Compile

-Burial Services

-There is existing committed funding

-through the There is no gap in funding,

-CBMDC as Council budgets will provide the required funds.

-Bereavement Service.
-This is CBMDC Capital rionice are required funds.

-used to maintain Funding will be required to fund:

-required to fulld.
+Pubic Space existing parks and Developer Strategy I une space natural/countryside contributions of on- Suategy spaces -plus rights site and off-site green Unimour at present of way netwrok space (S106 / CIL) Unknown at present - worked up through SPA/SAC management An average of £205,000 of capital funding and £42,000 of revenue funding has been received from \$106 contributions from 2008 to July 2012. and mitigation strategy plus ROWIP Heritage Lottery, Local Landfill Tax, Sport England Natural England Pennine Prospects In the past an average of almost £2 million per year from 2007 to 2012 has been received from the above sources.
+Sports, Leisure and Recreation There is committed CBMDC funding to continue to operate existing facilities.
+CBMDC Sustrans Developer contributions of on- site and off-site green space (S106 / CIL) Unknown, will be worked up through the Open Space Strategy Community and Cultural Libraries There is existing committed funding to continue to provide library services in the District.
+The CBMDC Executive has spent £900,000 to deliver necessary works to bring the Central Library to health and safety standards.
+CBMDC Voluntary/Community Groups Private sector There is no identified gap in funding.
+Burial Services There is existing committed funding through the CBMDC Bereavement Service.
+This is used to maintain CBMDC Capital Funding will be required to fund: There is no gap in funding, as Council budgets will provide the required funds.